ahdinosaur/rustforge-2025-rust-in-color/slides.md

 layout: outline
 ---

-## Talk Outline
+## Quickstart

-1. Driver: How to make an LED be a color
-    1. Color: How our eyes perceive light
-2. Layout: Where are the LEDs in space
-3. Pattern: How to animate the space with color
-4. Control: How to put these together
-5. **Quickstart**: How to start an LED project now
+How to start an LED project now

 ---